 What is a learning disability?

-Broadly speaking, learning disabilities affect the way a person learns new things throughout their lifetime.
+Broadly speaking, learning disabilities in adults affect the way they learn new things throughout their lifetime.
 This could affect the speed at which they learn new skills or to live independently.
 Learning disabilities can also combine with physical disabilities and can vary from person to person.

 How can we help?